MicrosoftDocs/sdk-api/sdk-api-src/content/windns/ns-windns-__unnamed_struct_36.md

 ### -field pNameAlgorithm

-A pointer to a string that represents the name of the key used to generate <b>pSignature</b> as defined in section 2.3 of <a href="http://go.microsoft.com/fwlink/p/?linkid=90388">RFC 2845</a>.
+A pointer to a string that represents the name of the key as defined in section 2.1 of <a href="http://go.microsoft.com/fwlink/p/?linkid=90397">RFC 2930</a>.

 ### -field pAlgorithmPacket

-A pointer to a string that represents the name of the   algorithm used to generate <b>pSignature</b> as defined in section 2.3 of <a href="http://go.microsoft.com/fwlink/p/?linkid=90388">RFC 2845</a>.
+A pointer to a string representing the name of the   algorithm as defined in section 2.3 of <a href="http://go.microsoft.com/fwlink/p/?linkid=90397">RFC 2930</a>. <b>pKey</b> is used to derive the algorithm specific keys.

+### -field pKey

+A pointer to the variable-length shared-secret key.

+### -field pOtherData

+Reserved.
+Do not use.

+### -field dwCreateTime

+The date and time at which the key was created, expressed in seconds since the beginning of January 1, 1970, Greenwich Mean Time (GMT), excluding leap seconds.

+### -field dwExpireTime

+The expiration date of the key, expressed in seconds since the beginning of January 1, 1970, Greenwich Mean Time (GMT), excluding leap seconds.

+### -field wMode

+A scheme used for key agreement or the purpose of the TKEY DNS Message.
+Possible values for <b>wMode</b> are listed below:

 <table>
 <tr>